jasongilman/proto-repl/README.md

 * Select the menu item "Packages" -> "proto-repl" -> "Start REPL"
 * Bring up the Command Palette (cmd-alt-p) and select "Proto REPL: Toggle"

 ### About the REPL

 The REPL in Proto REPL is not a typical REPL.
 It's more of a text editor that is the target for output from REPL execution.
 You can type anywhere and modify any of the displayed text.
 Commands are not sent by typing in the REPL and pressing enter.
 They are sent through keyboard shortcuts.
-(See the keyboard shortcuts for executing blocks or selected text below.)
+(See the [key bindings](#keybindings-and-events) for executing blocks or selected text below.)
 You will typically type Clojure forms in one text editor and send them to the REPL for evaluation.
 You continue the cycle of code modification and REPL evaluation until it does what you want it to do.

 ### Limitations